titania-research-labs/across-relayer-template/README.md

 - **Description**: Settings for source chains.
 Each chain configuration includes the following items:
   - `chainId`: Specifies the chain ID.
   - `pollingInterval`: Specifies the interval (in milliseconds) for polling the blockchain state.
-  - `blockRange`: Specifies the range of blocks to check during polling.
+  - `webSocket`: Specifies whether to use websocket to get on-chain events.
   - `confirmation`: Specifies the number of blocks required for transaction confirmation.
 The key is the transaction amount, and the value is the number of blocks required for confirmation.

 ```json